DarkThemeHub/GithubDarkTheme/README.md

 # Join the DarkThemeHub Team
-DarkThemeHub's goal is to create an active dark theme community that creates and maintains quality dark themes for websites people use daily.
+DarkThemeHub's goal is to create an active dark theme community that create and maintain quality dark themes for websites people use daily.

 Email [acoop133](https://github.com/acoop133) with your github link to apply.